Navigating Legal Complexities In Gifting Property As An NRI

 6. NRIs must ensure compliance with the Foreign Exchange Management Act (FEMA) and other relevant Indian laws when gifting property.

-7. Gifting agricultural land to NRIs is allowed, but they cannot sell such land, and the transaction must be genuine.
+7. NRIs can receive gifts of agricultural land, but they cannot sell this land, and the transaction must be legitimate.

 8. Conduct thorough title verification of the property to ensure it is free from legal disputes, encumbrances, or liens.